Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Applications to Real Data

 \section{Applications to Real Data}

-After the analysis of synthetic data, this section presents two applications to real dynamical networks.
+After analyzing synthetic data, this section presents two applications to real temporal networks.
 Our goal is to show the value of SD-ERGM as a methodology to model temporal networks, irrespective of the specific system that a researcher wants to investigate.
-Hence, in this section we show the applications of the framework to two real temporal networks, that have been the object of multiple studies in different streams of literature, and have been investigated, in the context of ERGMs, using different network statistics.
+The two real networks that we consider have been the object of multiple studies in different streams of literature.
+They have been investigated in the context of ERGMs using different network statistics.
 We first consider a network of credit relations among Italian banks.
-The second real world application focuses on a network of interest for the social and political science community, namely the network that captures the tendency of U.S senators to cosponsor legislative bills.
+The second real-world application focuses on a network of interest for the social and political science community, namely the network of U.S. senators cosponsoring legislative bills.